ShivangeeRajput/Tip-Calculator/README.md

 The following **required** functionality is completed:

-* [x ] User can enter in a bill amount (total amount to tip on)
+* [x] User can enter in a bill amount (total amount to tip on)
-* [x ] User can enter a tip percentage (what % the user wants to tip).
+* [x] User can enter a tip percentage (what % the user wants to tip).
-* [x ] The tip and total amount are updated immediately when any of the inputs changes.
+* [x] The tip and total amount are updated immediately when any of the inputs changes.
-* [x ] The user sees a label or color update based on the tip amount.
+* [x] The user sees a label or color update based on the tip amount.